intcyoacreator/intcyoacreator.github.io/README.md

 ## Comparison with MeanDelay's Creator

-* Written in TypeScript
+* Written in TypeScript rather than JavaScript
-* Written using Vue 3 using Composition API rather than Vue 2 and Options API
+* Written using Vue 3 with Composition API rather than Vue 2 with Options API
 * Written using Vuetify 3 rather than Vuetify 2
 * Written using the latest libraries
-* Shipped with native Desktop apps using Tauri
+* Shipped with native Desktop apps (On Windows, Mac OS, and Linux) using Tauri, rather than only a web version and a Windows version using Electron
 * Open-Source, so anyone can contribute or fork
 * As this Creator has yet to reach `v1.0.0`, MeanDelay's Creator has more features